Coffee-Engine/Coffee-Engine/readme.md

 ### Modules and Packages

-Keep them to a minimum, no modules besides compilation, because this engine has to be portable, without a server.<br>
+Keep them to a minimum, no modules besides compilation, because this engine has to be portable.<br>
 I reccomend staying with what we have which are :

 - Blockly